NVIDIA/NeMo/docs/sources/source/asr/tutorial.rst

 Large Training Example
 ~~~~~~~~~~~~~~~~~~~~~~

 Please refer to the `<nemo_git_repo_root>/examples/asr/quartznet.py` for comprehensive example.
-It builds one train DAG and up to three validation DAGs to evaluate on different datasets.
+It builds one train DAG
+and multiple validation DAGs.
+Each validation DAG shares the same model and parameters as the training DAG and can
+be used to evaluate a different evaluation dataset.

 Assuming, you are working with Volta-based DGX, you can run training like this: